CSCfi/scalable-python/Doc/library/io.rst

    strings, the bytes having been first decoded using a platform-dependent encoding or using the specified *encoding* if given.

    *buffering* is an optional integer used to set the buffering policy.
-By default full buffering is on.
-Pass 0 to switch buffering off (only allowed in binary mode), 1 to set line buffering, and an integer > 1 for full buffering.
+   Pass 0 to switch buffering off (only allowed in binary mode), 1 to select line buffering (only usable in text mode), and an integer > 1 to indicate the size of a fixed-size chunk buffer.
+When no *buffering* argument is given, the default buffering policy works as follows:

+   * Binary files are buffered in fixed-size chunks; the size of the buffer is chosen using a heuristic trying to determine the underlying device's "block size" and falling back on :attr:`DEFAULT_BUFFER_SIZE`.
+     On many systems, the buffer will typically be 4096 or 8192 bytes long.

+   * "Interactive" text files (files for which :meth:`isatty` returns True) use line buffering.
+Other text files use the policy described above for binary files.

    *encoding* is the name of the encoding used to decode or encode the file.
    This should only be used in text mode.
 The default encoding is platform